MicrosoftDocs/msteams-docs/msteams-platform/toolkit/use-CICD-template.md

 |AZURE_SUBSCRIPTION_ID|To identify the subscription in which the resources will be provisioned.|
 |AZURE_TENANT_ID|To identify the tenant in which the subscription resides.|

-For more information on Azure service principals, [see](#create-azure-service-principals).
+For more information on Azure service principals, see [Create Azure service principles](#create-azure-service-principles).

 ## Set up CI or CD Pipelines with Azure DevOps